 Since the start of the COVID-19 pandemic, teams of scientists across the world have been working to develop potential vaccines against the virus.
-The Pfizer/BioNTech vaccine has now been authorised for use in the UK and more are expected to follow.
+Three vaccines have now been authorised for use in the UK and more are expected to follow.

-The characteristics of many of the vaccines are yet to be confirmed, but some information is available.
-For example, the Pfizer/BioNTech vaccine, which has been authorised for use in the UK, requires two doses to be administered 21 days apart and it must be stored at -70°C until it is thawed, ahead of use.
+The characteristics of the vaccines vary, with some, such as the Oxford University/AstraZeneca vaccine requiring “standard” storage between 2-8°C. Others, notably the Pfizer/BioNTech vaccine, must be stored at -70°C until it is thawed, ahead of use.
 Once thawed, it can be be stored between 2-8°C for up to 5 days and prior to administration it needs to be reconstituted.
 The vaccine is delivered in an outer pack which contains 975 doses.
 This therefore means that distribution and use of the vaccine needs to be carefully controlled to maintain its efficacy and to ensure there is minimal wastage.

 How can community pharmacy get involved?

-Option 1: They work with the general practices in their PCN (or a neighbouring one) to support the PCN vaccination site (there will generally be one per PCN) and any outreach into care homes etc. necessary from that site.
+Option 1: They work with the general practices in their PCN (or a neighbouring one) to support the PCN vaccination site and any outreach into care homes etc. necessary from that site.
 This could involve pharmacy contractors providing staff, under a private sub-contracting arrangement, to support the GP/PCN-led service; or

-Option 2: They provide a COVID-19 vaccination service under the terms of the Enhanced service (which is currently being drafted) where NHSE&I want to commission that service, either because they have no existing provision in an area or they need additional provision.
-Such a service could be provided at a pharmacy, but it is more likely that an off-site location would be more appropriate.
+Option 2: They provide a COVID-19 vaccination service under the terms of an Enhanced service where NHSE&I want to commission that service, either because they have no existing provision in an area or they need additional provision.
+Such a service could be provided at a pharmacy, but a suitable off-site location may also be used.
 Any agreed location for provision of the service would be described as a designated vaccination site.

 Information for contractors interested in providing a designated vaccination site (Option 2)